gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - How would a user verify that they got the signature/annotation correct in a unit test?

 > Later story.

+#### Needs clarification

+- Task container is added as a `TaskContainer`, and `AbstractProject` has to synchronize changes to this into the model space.

 ## Story: Plugin author unit tests plugin that declares model elements